gnandous/rx-player/doc/architecture/stream/buffer_handler.md

 SourceBuffers created for the audio and/or video types are called _native SourceBuffers_.
 SourceBuffers for any other possible types (for example "text" and "image") are called "custom" SourceBuffers.

-Native SourceBuffers have several differences with custom ones, especially:
+Native SourceBuffers have several differences with the custom ones, especially:
   - They are managed by the browser where custom ones are implemented in JS.
 As such, they must obey to various browser rules, among which:
       1. They cannot be lazily created as the content plays.
 We have to initialize all native SourceBuffers beforehand.
       2. They have to be linked to a specific codec.